northern-tester/atelierapi/README.md

 ## Tests

-Describe and show how to run the tests with code examples.
+Running npm test will run all tests

 ## Contributors